JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

 }
 ```

-If you test this...

-Nice, you've got a slow paintbucet tool that only works when you click the small square.
+Don't waste your time testing this junk.
+Its slow and only works when you click a small area.

-When you click outside of the square, you get an error something like this..
+When you click outside of the 50 x 50 square, you get an error something like this..

 ```
 crashed in event thread due to Timeout occurred while waiting for packet 4296.